-If you are acting under a durable power of attorney for health care decisions, your provider may require you to show them a copy of the form.
-If you are requesting medical records as the personal representative of a deceased patient, you should expect to show documentation that you are the administrator or executor of the deceased's estate.
+If you are acting under a health care power of attorney, your provider may require you to show them a copy of the form.
+If you are requesting medical records of a deceased patient, you should expect to show documentation that you are either the administrator or executor of the deceased's estate or are otherwise entitled to access the deceased's records.
+For example, you may need to show that there is no personal representative appointed to the deceased's estate and that you are the deceased's surviving spouse.
+(See page 6.)